Glossary of insurance terms

 Captive agent

 An insurance agent who exclusively represents a single insurance carrier and sells only the products of that carrier.
+They are restricted by agreement from submitting business to any other company.

 Churning